Suranimala

 Suranimala was a Sinhalese soldier in the 2nd century BCE.
 He was the second in command of King Dutugemunu’s army, and among ten of his best warriors known as ten giant warriors.
 He made an immense contribution to King Dutugemunu's victory over King Elara.
-He is said to have been a highly skilled swordsman and his preferred weapon was a large sword.
+He is said to have been a highly skilled swordsman and his preferred weapon was a 'Utum Kaduva' (Great sword).

 Early life

 Named by his parents as Nimala, he was the youngest of seven children.
 His father was known as Samgha, the village headman of Khandakavitthika in Kotthivala.
 Although said to have had the strength equal to that of ten elephants, in his younger days Nimala preferred to stay idle at home while his brothers worked in the family’s paddy fields.
 When an order was issued by the King to send one male to serve in his army, Nimala’s brothers picked him to be sent, feeling that he was no use to the family.
 After joining a company south of the Mahaweli River under a prince named Digabhaya, Nimala was sent on an errand to deliver a message to a Brahmin.
 Having set off at dawn, Nimala is said to have finished the journey in a few hours, covering a distance of thirty four leagues.
 Astounded at this feat, the Brahmin had him sent to King Kavantissa to serve directly under him.
 After meeting the king, Nimala was ordered to sharpen some swords as a test, which he performed extremely well.
 The king was impressed by his skills, and Nimala was taken to serve under the king, and became one of the ten giant warriors who were the chief commanders and champions of the king’s army.